 I feel like every time I log onto Twitter someone is moaning about this - It's really disheartening a lot of people, and I've definitely felt the blow in the last few months.
 My following has been a bit of a standstill for some time now which does sometimes worry me, but I really never got into blogging to earn money from it.

 I never even knew that you could.
 As cliche as it sounds, I'm just riding the wave until it ends.
 If I have to move onto a new career in the future then that's just the way it has to be.
 I think it's dangerous to put all your eggs in one basket when it comes to blogging, it's definitely not a safe bet.
 What it does give you, are transferable skills for so many other opportunities within the fashion industry.
 I love the idea of working for a magazine someday or maybe creating my own vintage brand.

 Today everything is branded.
 Everything has a logo.
 Slapping a logo on a T-shirt is the next evolution of this.
 It also allows customers the chance to buy into the cachet of the brand at an entry-level price point.

 Why do you think people need to identify themselves with one or another brand?

-I guess it makes them feel part of something maybe on an unconscious level - like buying a Chanel bag automatically makes you a part of some elite club that is celebrated for some reason.
-I do admire designer things, but I don't invest in pieces that are heavily branded, I almost feel like they can look a bit tacky sometimes (which sounds crazy) but my mum always said that money can't buy taste, and that's something I definitely agree with.
+I guess it makes them feel part of something maybe on an unconscious level.
+Like buying a Chanel bag automatically makes you a part of some elite club that is celebrated for some reason.
+I do admire designer things, but I don't invest in pieces that are heavily branded.
+I almost feel like they can look a bit tacky sometimes (which sounds crazy).
+My mum always said that money can't buy taste, and that's something I definitely agree with.
 Having all the money in the world doesn't make you better than anyone else, it doesn't make your wardrobe any more special, and it certainly doesn't guarantee personal style.